 This step applies a series of algorithms to the raw data to convert it into text, numbers, or a visual representation (like a graph).
 We can use data visualization tools like Tableau, PowerBI, ChartExpo, Chartio, etc. as well to do the work.

 Once the necessary information has been extracted from the raw data, it needs to be organized to draw meaningful conclusions.

 Business analytics involves the processes and technologies for data analysis.
-Business analytics aims to help businesses create more value for their customers and gain a competitive advantage in their industry.
+Business analytics aims to help businesses create value for their customers through customer feedback and gain a competitive advantage in their industry.

 Data analysis can lead to new ideas and solutions to business problems.
-By analyzing data, it’s possible to discover hidden patterns to make better decisions.
+By analyzing customer data, it’s possible to discover hidden patterns to make better decisions

 Business analytics solutions may range from simple spreadsheets with charts to complex, integrated analytics solutions that include data mining and predictive analytic tools.